MuminBashir/netflix-developer-portfolio/README.md

-## 🌟 Sumanth Samala's Netflix inspired Portfolio 🌟 - https://sumanthsamala.com/
+## 🌟 Netflix-Inspired Portfolio Template 🌟

-Welcome to my personal portfolio project! 🚀 This website showcases my work, skills, and experiences in web development.
-It's designed to be lightweight, customizable, and professional while maintaining an approachable style.
+Welcome to your personal portfolio project! 🚀 This website template is designed to showcase your work, skills, and experiences in a Netflix-inspired interface.
+It's lightweight, customizable, and professional while maintaining an engaging user experience.

-Explore specific subdomains tailored to different tech stacks:

-- 🌟 [java.sumanthsamala.com](https://java.sumanthsamala.com/) for Java Spring Boot-related work.
-- 🌟 [node.sumanthsamala.com](https://node.sumanthsamala.com/) for Node.js and backend development.
-- 🌟 [frontend.sumanthsamala.com](https://frontend.sumanthsamala.com/) for frontend development expertise.
-- 🌟 [ror.sumanthsamala.com](https://ror.sumanthsamala.com/) for Ruby on Rails projects.
+**Now with Static JSON Data Management!** ✨ No external CMS required - everything is managed through simple JSON files.

 ![Screenshot from 2024-12-08 19-19-06](https://github.com/user-attachments/assets/f8220485-16ec-48cf-8cb2-7853540c5724)